Challenging the Metanarrative Of Indian Independence Struggle.

 Like Anti-colonial movement, the Constitutional politics involved even more herculean task of bringing all the warring groups on board.
 All of these efforts involved a series of conflicts and struggle among the Indians to achieve the position of dignity in free India.
 The biggest example of the conflict among Indians manifested into partition and blood bath that followed soon after 15th August 1947.
 The constitutional politics was addressing this very problem.
 It was indeed talking about New India and the new order.

 The significance of this period is more relevant in today’s times of continued struggle among Indians.
 If it is true that Political democracy cannot sustain without Social democracy, then this period of Constitutional politics must be indeed celebrated as Freedom struggle movement.
 It was the century of the Making of Present India.
 The test of patriotism therefore does not lie in participation in the Anti-colonial movement.
-The contribution towards the Constitutional politics is more apt in today’s times and the continued struggle.
+The contribution towards the Constitutional politics is more apt in today’s times of continued struggle.

 The constitutional politics plays an instrumental role in defining the present form of India as a Nation-in-the making.
 Therefore, at least in technical sense, India became free and got Total Independence (Swatantrya or Purna Swarajya) only on 26th January 1950.